Boston State Hospital

 Boston State Hospital is a historic mental hospital located in Mattapan and Dorchester, Massachusetts.
 The court case Rogers v.
 Okin, which increases patient consent rights, was filed by a class action lawsuit against the hospital.
-The hospital was closed in 1979, and has been completely demolished and the site is in the process of being redeveloped.
+The hospital was closed in 1979, and has been completely demolished and the site is in the process of being redeveloped as part of Mass Audubon's Boston Nature Center and Wildlife Sanctuary.